STAVROS NIARCHOS FOUNDATION

 Greek National Opera’s celebrated Greek baritone, Dimitri Platanias, will give a unique solo recital in his home city, Kalamata.
 Accompanied on the piano by Sophia Tamvakopoulou, the great baritone will perform at the Kalamata Castle Amphitheatre on 9 August 2020 a high-profile programme of popular arias from operas of Verdi, Giordano and Massenet, and songs of Verdi, Tosti, Samaras, and Hadjiapostolou.

 From the Municipal Conservatory of Kalamata to his decision – in his thirties – to become an opera singer, and from his early steps at the Greek National Opera to the conquest of the most prestigious European opera houses, Dimitri Platanias’ trajectory has been marked by words such as devotion, study, persistence, goal-setting, concentration, talent, inner strength.

 Recital with works of Mikis Theodorakis

-Singing Betty Harlafti , Piano Yiannis Belonis, Percussion Stefanos Theodorakis
+Singing Betty Harlafti , Piano Yannis Belonis, Percussion Stefanos Theodorakis

-Singing Rita Antonopoulou , Piano Yiannis Belonis, Percussion Stefanos Theodorakis
+Singing Rita Antonopoulou , Piano Yannis Belonis, Percussion Stefanos Theodorakis

 The Greek National Opera celebrates the 95th anniversary of the great Greek composer Mikis Theodorakis’ birth (1925) with a series of concerts in his honor.
 The concerts will include some of his emblematic songs that “marked” Greeks for more than half a century, lyricand epic references from his song cycles in collaboration with the most important Greek poets, excerptsfrom his world-famous film hits and majestic popular works.
 Works that have left their indelible imprints on both theglobal music creation and our country’s cultural heritage.